What is a facial nerve tumour?

 - A history of little or no recovery of facial weakness after several months.

-- Recurrent episodes of facial paralysis or weakness should alert the clinician to a possible diagnosis of a facial nerve tumour.
+- Recurrent episodes of facial paralysis or weakness should alert the clinician to a possible diagnosis of a facial nerve tumour, although there are also rare syndromes that may cause recurrent facial nerve weakness.

 What investigations can be carried out to help make a diagnosis?